jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 ### Mounting Transmitter:

 One of the design criteria for this transmitter was mounting to the ZMR250 frame.
-Consistant with that, it has been designed to mount cleanly to the rear of the top plate, though the hole in the rear must be drilled out to 1/4" to accomodate the SMA connector.
+Consistant with that, it has been designed to mount cleanly to the rear of the top plate, though the hole in the rear must be drilled out with a 0.25" bit to accomodate the SMA connector.
 By mounting the SMA connector directly to the frame, it is very unlikely that a crash will destroy the transmitter.
+Be careful drilling carbon fiber as it can be a little tricky, and don't inhale the dust!

 ![Mounting](pictures/fpv_tx_mounted.jpg "Mounting FPV Transmitter")

 On the other end from the SMA connector are two slots that will nicely fit M3 nylon hardware.
 A spacer is needed to keep some standoff from the conductive frame.
-I used the smallest diameter HQ propeller mounting bushings since they were a pretty good fit but I'll probably 3D print some spacers that are sized better.
+I used the smallest diameter HQ propeller mounting bushings since they were a pretty good fit but I'll probably 3D print some spacers that are sized better and post the files when I am happy.

 ### Transmitter Operation